Percedal15019/BlockChain/README.md

 <br>

-From the above, we understand the Importance of Smart Contracts that:
+From the above, we understand the Differnce between Traditional Contracts and Smart Contracts:

 <br>